buyfuturetoday/ac-control/README.md

 # ac-control
-Controls my air conditioner with my raspberry pi and a pair of
+Controls my air conditioner with my raspberry pi and a digital temperature sensor.
+Also controls a motorized air vent with another temperature sensor for a kind of homemade zoned system.

 ac_task.pl goes on the machine with the temp sensor and gets ran by a scheduled task